gamcil/cblaster/README.md

 Aureobasidium pullulans EXF-6514           QZBF01000009.1  18721    34295    1           1           0           0           0           1           1           0           0
 Aureobasidium pullulans EXF-5628           QZBI01000512.1  329      13401    1           0           0           0           0           1           1           0           0
 ```

+`cblaster` can also generate fully interactive visualisations of the binary
+table.
+To view an example, click here.

 For further usage examples, as well as API documentation, please refer to the
 [documentation](https://cblaster.readthedocs.io/en/latest/).